Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson3.md

 ## Learning Objectives (5 Minutes)

 1. Introduce the components of a Solidity Smart Contract.
+2. Define the syntax used when implementing a Solidity smart contract.

 ## Initial Exercise (20 Minutes)

+Answer the warm up questions below on mini-whiteboards.

+*You may answer the questions solo or in a pair.*

 1. **Challenge 1**: What is the difference between *Ether* and *Etherium*?
 2. **Challenge 2**: What is an *unsigned integer*?